 The underused tool that saves gummy launches: distribution simulation

 Gummies often fail in the real world, not in the lab.
-Temperature cycling, humidity swings, and long storage dwell times can reveal weak points quickly.
-Including a distribution-like stress leg in your stability approach helps surface problems early-when you can still fix them with formulation tweaks, process adjustments, or packaging upgrades.
+Temperature cycling, humidity swings, and long storage dwell times can quickly reveal weak points.
+Including a distribution-like stress leg in your stability approach helps surface problems early—when you can still fix them.

 Your cGMP documentation needs to reflect gummy physics

 Strong gummy programs don’t rely on vague instructions like “cook until ready.”
-Under dietary supplement cGMP practices, your Master Manufacturing Record (MMR) and Batch Production Record (BPR) should capture the critical endpoints that actually drive gummy consistency and stability.
+Under dietary supplement cGMP, your Master Manufacturing Record (MMR) and Batch Production Record (BPR) should capture the critical endpoints that drive consistency and stability.

 - Cook profile and endpoint (time/temperature and solids control)